rubyreferences/rubyref/_src/content/builtin/core/internals.md

 # Interpreter Internals

-This chapter lists several modules that allow to introspect and hack Ruby interpreter at execution time.
+This chapter lists several modules that allow to introspect and hack the Ruby interpreter at execution time.